the-blue-coder/react-base/src/code-templates/pages/PageExamples/README - DO NOT COPY.md

 BACK END:

 -   Create the entity and do migration.
-Do not forget to use TimestampableEntityTrait inside the entity.
+Do not forget to use TimestampableEntityTrait inside the entity, and add #[ORM\HasLifecycleCallbacks] just before the entity class
--   Create the FormType class.
-DO NOT FORGET TO USE SNAKE_CASE FOR ALL FIELS IN THE FORM TYPE CLASS.
+-   Create the FormType class base on the entity.
+-   Remove created_at and updated_t in the FormType (the timestamps are managed by TimestampableEntityTrait).
+-   Use snake_case for all the fields in the form type class.
 -   Create the controller methods based on AffTrack > SqueezePageController
 -   Create the service methods based on AffTrack > SqueezePageService
 -   Update the logics in the controller and the service's methods as needed